-Based on autumn measurements (September-November) at station 4 of the Fyllas Bank section, the temperature anomaly time series reveals a warming trend which is persistent since 1993 (Fig. 17).
+Based on autumn measurements (September-November) at station 4 of the Fyllas Bank section, the temperature anomaly time series reveals a warming trend which is persistent since 1993 (Fig. 19).
 Since station 4 of the Fyllas Bank section is situated at the bank slope, it happened in the past decades that cold surface waters from Fyllas Bank were moved westward and influenced the upper 200m of the water column.
 This happened during autumn 1983, 1992 and 2002, and these events will be called here "polar events".
-Due to time constraints during autumn 2006, only station 4 of the section could be sampled (Fig. 17).
 Mean temperature of the upper layer 0-200m again indicates cooling after 2003 which was the record warm year in the entire time series.
-However, being 1.28 K warmer-than-normal, the thermal conditions off Fyllas Bank still indicate similar warm conditions as in the 1960s.
+However, being 1.07 K warmer-than-normal, the thermal conditions off Fyllas Bank still indicate similar warm conditions as in the 1960s.
 Normal for the layer 0-200m is 2.87°C.